varunrau/rubikscube/README.md

 To generate random solvable cubes, we started with a solved cube and performed N random moves on the cube.

 To solve we performed a naive breadth first search.

+Also for funsies we supported rotating the cube.